japellerano/Web-Development-Template/README.md

 1. Install above software
-2. Using the command line change into the directory you want to work in `cd Development && git clone https://github.com/japellerano/Web-Development-Template`
+2. Using the command line change into the directory you want to work in `cd Development && git clone https://github.com/japellerano/Web-Development-Template projectname`